sam2829/project-4-royal-sam/README.md

 Manage Reviews / Posts:

-- As a admin I can create, read, update and delete posts / reviews so that iI can manage my content.
+- As a site admin I can create, read, update and delete posts / reviews so that I can manage my content.

 Like A Review / Post: